cbinding/rematch2/README.md

 The periodo ruler is a specialised [vocabulary_ruler](#vocabulary_ruler) component, utilising the [Perio.do](https://perio.do/) dataset.
 #### configuration
-* periodo_authority_id - When configured with a valid Perio.do authority identifier the component will match against the labels of periods contained within that specified authority. e.g. `'p0xxt6t'` [Scottish Archaeological Periods & Ages (ScAPA)](http://n2t.net/ark:/99152/p0xxt6t) for matches on [_Chalcolithic_](http://n2t.net/ark:/99152/p0xxt6tcq9w), [_Early Bronze Age_](http://n2t.net/ark:/99152/p0xxt6tm9kq), [_Antonine_](http://n2t.net/ark:/99152/p0xxt6tkpj3) etc.
+* `periodo_authority_id (string, default='')` - When configured with a valid Perio.do authority identifier the component will match against the labels of periods contained within that specified authority. e.g. `'p0xxt6t'` [Scottish Archaeological Periods & Ages (ScAPA)](http://n2t.net/ark:/99152/p0xxt6t) for matches on [_Chalcolithic_](http://n2t.net/ark:/99152/p0xxt6tcq9w), [_Early Bronze Age_](http://n2t.net/ark:/99152/p0xxt6tm9kq), [_Antonine_](http://n2t.net/ark:/99152/p0xxt6tkpj3) etc.

 ### vocabulary_ruler <a class="anchor" id="vocabulary_ruler"></a>
 Identifies terms or phrases from a supplied controlled vocabulary list of terms with associated identifiers.
 #### configuration
 The component is configured using the inherited configuration parameters of the [base_ruler](#base_ruler) component, plus the following:
-* patt_list - a list of spaCy patterns representing the vocabulary to match on.
+* `patt_list (list, default = [])`- a list of spaCy patterns representing the vocabulary to match on.
 Note: you may alternatively supply a list of identifiers and labels.
-* supp_list - a list of supplementary terms.
+* `supp_list (list, default = [])` - a list of supplementary terms.
 Sometimes an existing vocabulary may not quite fit the use case of terms to be located - controlled vocabularies do not always contain the exact terms as used in free-text, so the supplementary list can be used to expand on the supplied vocabulary list without altering it.
-* stop_list - a list of identifiers of concepts that should NOT appear in the results.
+* `stop_list (list, default = [])` - a list of identifiers for concepts that should NOT appear in the results.
 This is useful to restrict matches to a subset of the supplied vocabulary list, or to exclude specific concepts.

 Example vocabulary files are included for use with the vocabulary_ruler component, to identify terms originating from extracts of controlled vocabularies as occurring in free text.
 The (suggested) 'Entity Type' in the table below may be overridden when configuring the pipeline.
 The example files described in the table contain terms and Linked Open Data (LOD) identifiers extracted from the [Getty Art &amp; Architecture Thesaurus (AAT)](https://www.getty.edu/research/tools/vocabularies/aat/) SPARQL endpoint, and from the [FISH 'Heritage Standards'](https://heritage-standards.org.uk/fish-vocabularies/) site for bulk downloads of vocabulary data.
 Note the file naming convention adopted here indicates the date this data was extracted and the files created - so they are only a snapshot and do not represent the latest version of the controlled vocabularies.
 The user is directed to the originating sites for the most up to date information on these vocabularies.